-Since 50 years it is undisputed that the energy production of a coming fusion reactor for the DT or the D3He reaction is increased when the nuclear fuel will be polarized.
-But before this option can be used a bunch of questions must be answered.
+Since the 1960's it is undisputed that the energy production of a coming fusion reactor can be increased for the DT or the D3He reaction if the nuclear fuel is polarized.
+The experimental proof for the D3He reaction was already done in 1971 at the Paul Scherrer Institute in Switzerland.
+However, before this option can be used, a number of questions must be answered.

-The total cross sections of the main fusion reactions d + t → 4He + n and d + 3He → 4He + p, which can be used for energy production, depend strongly on the polarization of the particles.
-Both reactions are going through a J=3/2+ resonance that is s-wave dominated.
-I.e., if a deuteron and a triton will fuse an intermediate 5He nucleus is built for a short time.
-This unstable 5He nucleus has a nuclear spin of S=3/2 and, therefore, a nuclear fusion is only allowed if the spins of the deuteron (S=1) and the triton (S=1/2) can be combined to S=3/2.
-When both spins are antiparallel this is not possible and the fusion reaction is suppressed.
-If both spins are aligned parallel from the beginning, i.e. if the fuel is polarized, the total cross section is increased by about a factor 1.5.
-In addition, with the help of polarization the differential cross sections are influenced and the trajectories of the produced particles, especially of the neutrons, can be controlled.
-This would be another option to optimize the technical design of a fusion reactor and may simplify a future fusion power station and decrease the running costs.
+The effective cross sections of the main fusion reactions d + t → 4He + n and d + 3He → 4He + p, which can be used for energy production, strongly depend on the nuclear spin polarization of the particles involved.
+Both reactions proceed via a so-called J=3/2+ resonance dominated by s-waves.
+That is, when a deuteron and a triton fuse, an intermediate 5He nucleus is formed for a short time, which subsequently decays into 4He and a neutron with considerable energy release.
+This unstable 5He nucleus has a nuclear spin of S=3/2, so nuclear fusion is only possible if the spins of the deuteron (S=1) and the triton (S=1/2) can be combined to form S=3/2.
+If both spins are antiparallel to each other this is not possible and the fusion reaction is suppressed.
+If both spins are aligned parallel from the beginning, i.e. if the fuel is polarized, the total effective cross section increases by a factor of 1.5.
+In addition, the polarization can be used to influence the differential cross sections and thus control the trajectories of the generated particles, especially the neutrons.
+This would be another way to optimize the technical design of a fusion reactor and could simplify a future fusion power plant and reduce operating costs.

-But before the concept of "polarized fuel" can be used for the energy production by nuclear fusion, at least 3 questions must be answered:
+However, before the concept of "polarized fuel" can be used for nuclear fusion power generation, at least 3 questions must be answered:

-2) Is the nuclear polarization preserved in fusion plasma?
+2) Does the nuclear polarization remain in the fusion plasma?

-This question is very essential for the use of polarized fuel for energy production.
-If the lifetime of the polarization in the plasma is shorter than the average time a nucleus needs for fusion, polarized fuel will have no effect for the fusion rates or the energy production.
-Even this question has been discussed since the 80’, but no experiments with polarized fuel were possible up to now.
-In addition, this question must be answered for every reactor separately, because the amount of depolarizing wall collisions or the density of the plasma can have a huge influence.
-A first experiment with polarized 3He and HD ice is supposed for the DIII tokomak in San Diego.
+This question is very important for the use of polarized fuel for power generation.
+If the lifetime of polarization in the plasma is shorter than the average time required for a nucleus to undergo fusion, the polarized fuel will have little effect on fusion rates or energy production.
+This question has also been debated since the 1980s, but no experiments with polarized fuel have yet been possible.
+Moreover, this question must be answered separately for each reactor, since the amount of depolarizing wall collisions or the density of the plasma can have a large influence.

-There are other options beside the fusion concept of "magnetic confinement" of the plasma like in a tokomak or a stellarator, e.g. the laser-induced nuclear fusion.
-But again the same question will appear if the nuclear polarization will survive under the extreme magnetic and electric conditions of these laser beams.
-In this case, the IKP takes part in a collaboration with the Peter-Grünberg-Institute for measurements at the PHELIX laser at the GSI in Darmstadt to produce polarized 3He2+ ions by laser acceleration from polarized 3He atoms.
-If this will work out it is shown in parallel that the nuclear polarization is preserved in the laser-induced plasma.
-Further experiments of this type, e.g. with polarized HD ice as replacement for the radioactive DT as target material, might be possible within the framework of the JuSPARC project.
+Besides the fusion concept of "magnetic confinement" of the plasma as in a tokamak or a stellarator, there are other possibilities, e.g. laser-induced nuclear fusion.
+But here, too, the question arises whether nuclear polarization will survive under the extreme magnetic and electric conditions of these laser beams.
+In this case, the IKP is participating in a collaboration with the Peter Grünberg Institute (PGI-6, group of Prof. Markus Büscher, HHU) in corresponding measurements at the PHELIX laser of GSI in Darmstadt to generate polarized 3He2+ ions by laser acceleration from polarized 3He atoms.
+If this is successful, it will be shown in parallel that nuclear polarization is preserved in the laser-induced plasma.
+Further experiments of this kind, e.g. with polarized D2 or HD ice as a substitute for the radioactive DT as target material, might be possible within the JuSPARC project.

-3) What will happen if only polarized deuterium will be used for fusion?
+3) What happens if only polarized deuterium is used for fusion?

-In all scientific reactors for nuclear fusion the use of radioactive tritium is avoided and only the DD reactions (d + d → 3He + n or d + d → t + p) are applied.
-But for them the influence of the nuclear spin on the reaction rates is unknown.
-The theoretical predictions for parallel spins reach from a suppression of the reaction d + d → 3He + n by a factor 10 to an increase of the reaction d + d → t + p by a factor 2.5 in the energy range of a coming fusion reactor.
-Only a measurement of this so called "quintet suppression factor" can prove the different predictions given by different models and can show which spin combination will increase the reaction rate or may help to suppress the neutron production.
+In all scientific reactors for nuclear fusion experiments, the use of radioactive tritium is avoided and only the D+D reactions (d + d → 3He + n or d + d → t + p) are used.
+However, in these reactions, so-called direct nuclear reactions, the influence of nuclear spin on the reaction rates is much more complicated.
+Theoretical predictions for parallel spins range from a suppression of the reaction d + d → 3He + n by a factor of 10 to an increase of the reaction d + d → t + p by a factor of 2.5 in the energy range of a coming fusion reactor (marked in green in the figure).
+Only a measurement of this so-called "quintet suppression factor" can substantiate the different predictions of the various models and show which spin combination can increase the reaction rate or suppress neutron production.

-The experiment itself is under construction at the St. Petersburg Nuclear Physics Institute (PNPI) in Gatchina, Russia, in collaboration with the University of Ferrara, Italy, and the IKP Jülich.
+The experiment itself is currently being set up at the St. Petersburg Nuclear Physics Institute (PNPI) in Gatchina, Russia, in collaboration with the University of Ferrara, Italy, and the IKP Jülich (as of 2021).